Construct IN

 What is the salary of a construction manager?

-The salary of a construction manager can vary significantly depending on various factors, such as:
+The salary of a construction manager can vary significantly depending on several factors, such as:

-Experience: professionals with more experience tend to earn higher salaries;
+Experience: professionals with more experience tend to receive higher salaries;

-Size of the project: large projects usually offer higher salaries;
+Size of the project: large-scale projects generally offer higher salaries;

-Region: the cost of living and demand for professionals in the region also influence salary;
+Region: the cost of living and demand for professionals in the region also influence the salary;

-According to Glassdoor, the average salary of a construction manager ranges from R$ 7,000 to R$ 15,000/month.
+According to Glassdoor, the average salary of a construction manager varies between R$ 7,000 and R$ 15,000/month.

 Main responsibilities of the construction manager and how we help